What happens in a hypnosis session?

 You hypnotise yourself

 The theory is that hypnosis works because your mind automatically and unconsciously processes the hypnotic suggestions.
 The normal process of critical evaluation is absent.
-Hypnosis works because it seems to your mind as if the suggestions come from inside your own subconscious mind, rather than coming from outside.
-Your mind accepts the suggestions as rightfully belonging there and will act on it.
+Hypnosis works because it seems to your mind as if the suggestions come from your own subconscious mind, rather than from outside.
+Your mind accepts the suggestions as rightfully belonging there and will act on them.

 However, your unconscious mind will not accept just any suggestion.
 The primary function of your subconscious mind is to keep you safe.
-So you will just not act on anything which goes against your basic values or which might harm you.
+So you will just not act on anything which goes against your basic values, or anything that might harm you.
 If hypnotists could get people to do anything they wanted then I would just go to the nearest bank and get the manager to give me money.
 Sadly, it doesn't happen.